NishantT-dev/NishantT-dev/README.md

 </h3>

 <p align="center">
-  I specialize in building scalable, secure, and production-ready backend systems using modern technologies and clean architecture principles.
+  I specialize in building scalable, secure and production-ready backend systems using modern technologies and clean architecture principles.
 </p>

 ## 🚀 About Me